Master

 - Neuroprosthetics/AI

-The course is characterized by a high proportion of independent scientific work under the guidance of professors from the Technische Hochschule Mittelhessen .
-In particular, lectures and, if necessary, posters at national and international specialist congresses and conferences are supported.
+The programme is characterized by a high proportion of independent academic work under the guidance of professors at the Technische Hochschule Mittelhessen .
+In particular, presentations and, where applicable, posters at national and international conferences and symposia are encouraged.

 study programme